Viralmaniar/PeekABoo/README.md

 # PeekABoo
 PeekABoo tool can be used during internal penetration testing when a user needs to enable Remote Desktop on the targeted machine.
 It uses PowerShell remoting to perform this task.

+The tool only works if WinRM is enabled.
+Since Windows Server 2012 WinRM is enabled by default on all Windows server operating systems, but not on client operating systems.

 Note: Remote desktop is disabled by default on all Windows operating systems.
 User would require local administrator password or administrator privileges on the server to enable RDP on a targeted machine.

 Any suggestions or ideas for this tool are welcome - just tweet me on [@ManiarViral](https://twitter.com/maniarviral)